flyteorg/flyte/docs/user_guide/development_lifecycle/failure_node.md

 ```

 Specify the `on_failure` to a cleanup task.
-This task will be executed if any of the tasks in the workflow fail.
+This task will be executed if any of the tasks in the workflow fail:

 :::{note}